ValMobile/RealisticSurvival-Wiki/pages/How-to-report-bugs.md

 The next step is to compare the versions you acquired in step 1 to the most recent versions.

 * **Is your Server Software up to date?** *(Check if there has been an update to Spigot, Paper, Bukkit or whatever you are using)*
-* **Is Slimefun up to date?** *(You can check whether there are newer versions than yours [on the download page](https://www.spigotmc.org/resources/realistic-survival-1-17-temperature-thirst-baubles.93795/history)*
+* **Is Realistic Survival up to date?** *(You can check whether there are newer versions than yours [on the download page](https://www.spigotmc.org/resources/realistic-survival-1-16-dragons-baubles-weapons.93795/history)*
 * **Are you using a DEV build?** *(Stable builds are, well "stable" but far from bug-free)*

 To add on to the last point: We will not be accepting bug reports from "stable" versions, switch to a much later development version and see if your issue persists first.